What is a Linear Foot and How to Calculate It

 There are three linear feet in a linear yard, so a yard is 36 inches long.

-A meter is 3.28 feet—about 39 inches—in length.
-This makes a meter only slightly larger than a yard.
-For quick conversion between feet and meters, use this calculator.
+A meter is 3.28 feet—about 39 inches—in length, which is only slightly larger than a yard.
+Use this calculator to quickly convert between feet and meters.

 Recommended resources